 “By the truth of my religion,” said the husband, “if thou shouldst do it again, thou and I would have a quarrel.”
 Such was for the Frank the entire expression of his disapproval and the limit of his jealousy…

 Equally amusing is the following anecdote:

 I entered the public bath in Sur [Tyre] and took my place in a secluded part.
 One of my servants thereupon said to me, “There is with us in the bath a woman.”
 When I went out, I sat on one of the stone benches and behold!
 The woman who was in the bath had come out all dressed and was standing with her father just opposite me.
 But I could not be sure that she was a woman.
 So I said to one of my companions, “By Allah, see if this is a woman,” by which I meant that he should ask about her.

 But he went, as I was looking at him, lifted the end of her robe and looked carefully at her.
 Thereupon her father turned toward me and said, “This is my daughter.
 Her mother is dead and she has nobody to wash her hair.
 So I took her in with me to the bath and washed her head.”
 I replied, “Thou hast well done!
 This is something for which thou shalt be rewarded [by Allah]!”

 The first lesson of the traveler and the philosopher is perspective.
-So it is that what one people considers strange, another considers comfortably logical.
-We are all prisoners of geography, climate, history, and our traditions.
+So it is that what one culture considers strange, another may find perfectly logical.
+Habits and customs adapt to the requirements of place and history; and we are all prisoners of geography and history.
 These are the lenses through which we see the world, and the prism that refracts the images illuminating our sight.
 The degree to which a man can throw off these invisible fetters is a measure of his greatness of soul.

 Hitti, Introduction.
 All quotes herein taken from Philip Hitti’s translation (pp. 1-95), cited above.